beastaugh/hatt/README.md

 ====

-[Hatt] is a command-line program which prints truth tables for expressions in classical propositional logic, and a library allowing its parser, evaluator and truth table generator to be used in other programs.
+[Hatt] is a command-line program which prints truth tables for expressions in classical propositional logic, and a library allowing its parser, evaluator, truth table generator and other functionality to be used in other programs.

 Installation
 ------------